cult-of-coders/redis-oplog/README.md

 Until then, MongoDB oplog can do the job without too much hassle.
 Use the right tool for the right job!

-## Current Limitations

-- No support for upsert
-- No support for callbacks on mutations like .insert/.update/.remove
-- Requires *aldeed:collection2* package.
-We did not add it as dependency due to possible version constraints

 ## Install

 ```bash